salty-muffin/ghosts-of-data-past/README.md

 - [x] add ability to unmute video
 - [x] add favicon
 - [x] update to sveltekit 1.0 (including app.html) for this and the documentation
+- [ ] implement wildcard response from serve app (especially so that connects with wrong ids get captured)

 ### generate